Backslash: History

 In June 1960, IBM published an "Extended character set standard" that includes the symbol at 0x19.
-In September 1961, Bob Bemer (IBM) proposed to the X3.2 standards committee that [, ] and \ be made part of the proposed standard, describing the backslash as a "reverse division operator" and cited its prior use by Teletype in telecommunications.
+In September 1961, IBM's Bob Bemer proposed to the X3.2 standards committee that the characters [, ], and \ be made part of the proposed standard, describing the backslash as a "reverse division operator" and citing its prior use by Teletype in telecommunications.
 In particular, he said, the \ was needed so that the ALGOL Boolean operators ∧ (logical conjunction) and ∨ (logical disjunction) could be composed using /\ and \/ respectively.
 The Committee adopted these changes into the draft American Standard (subsequently called ASCII) at its November 1961 meeting.

 These operators were used for min and max in early versions of the C programming language supplied with Unix V6 and V7.

 Usage

 Programming languages

 In many programming languages such as C, Perl, PHP, Python and Unix scripting languages, and in many file formats such as JSON, the backslash is used as an escape character, to indicate that the character following it should be treated specially (if it would otherwise be treated literally), or literally (if it would otherwise be treated specially).
 For instance, inside a C string literal the sequence \n produces a newline byte instead of an 'n', and the sequence \" produces an actual double quote rather than the special meaning of the double quote ending the string.
 An actual backslash is produced by a double backslash \\.

 Regular expression languages used it the same way, changing subsequent literal characters into metacharacters and vice versa.
 For instance \b searches for either '|' or 'b', the first bar is escaped and searched for, the second is not escaped and acts as an "or".

 Outside quoted strings, the only common use of backslash is to ignore ("escape") a newline immediately after it.
 In this context it may be called a "continued line" as the current line continues into the next one.
 Some software replaces the backslash+newline with a space.

 To support computers that lacked the backslash character, the C trigraph ??/ was added, which is equivalent to a backslash.
 Since this can escape the next character, which may itself be a ?, the primary modern use may be for code obfuscation.
 Support for trigraphs in C++ was removed in C++17, and support for them in C was removed in C23.

 In Visual Basic (and some other BASIC dialects) the backslash is used as an operator symbol to indicate integer division.
 This rounds toward zero.

 In APL \ is called Expand when used to insert fill elements into arrays, and Scan when used to produce prefix reduction (cumulative fold).

 In PHP version 5.3 and higher, the backslash is used to indicate a namespace.

 In Haskell, the backslash is used both to introduce special characters and to introduce lambda functions (since it is a reasonable approximation in ASCII of the Greek letter lambda, λ).